zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

 | 29 | FileExecutableDetected |||||
 | 255 | Error || 61606 | sysmon_event_255 ||

 You can see that most of the Sysmon event IDs have a matching Wazuh rule ID that creates a group.
 These definitions can be found in the initial rule file on Sysmon, `0595-win-sysmon_rules.xml`.
-Some newer events are not covered, so you may need custom rule if you want to benefit from them.
-You can find out that some rules have a better coverage with specific child rule fles, showing the significance in detection, developed by Wazuh team.
+Some newer events are not covered, so you may need custom rules if you want to benefit from them.
+You can find that some rules have better coverage with specific child rule files, showing the significance of detection, developed by the Wazuh team.

 Under the circumstances, you need to follow these if you want to make the most of your setup:

 - Pick your baseline
 - Exclude events covered by FIM
 - Either
-  - Write custom rules for Sysmon events not covered by default ruleset, or
+  - Write custom rules for Sysmon events not covered by the default ruleset, or
   - Exclude those events in your Sysmon configuration to minimize the load[^1].

 This will give you the best of both worlds.
-In order to help the users, I provided modified versions of most popular sysmon configurations in gists.
+To help other Wazuh users, I provided modified versions of the most popular Sysmon configurations in gists.
+Please compare the original versions against the ones I shared to understand what has been suppressed.

 Enjoy!